zeroinverse/Autoencoders-image-upscale/README.md

 # Autoencoders-image-upscale
-#WeekendProject : Image upscaling using autoencoder.
-Trained on a dataset of cars.
+#Weekend_Project : Image upscaling using autoencoder.
+Trained for car images; easiely trainable on other datasets.

 ## Demo
-(wait for gif to load)
+(loading the gif may take some time)
 ![demo gif, also available in mp4 format, see repo](demo.gif)